This laidback country can certainly stand up to its bigger, brasher neighbours.Read more...

 Uruguay - Health and safety

-Uruguay is a clean temperate country with very few nasty diseases or health risks, and a good standard of healthcare.
+Uruguay is a clean temperate country with very few nasty diseases or health risks, and a good standard of health care.
 There is a low risk of rabies and no malaria, and a very low risk of dengue fever, although in early 2009 Argentina’s health ministry belatedly admitted an outbreak affecting up to 15,000 people in Chaco and other northern states.
 Cities such as Paysandú are working hard to eliminate the Aedes aegypti mosquito, which carries the dengue virus; you should in any case take precautions against mosquito bites in the daytime.
-Similarly, yellow fever is found in Argentina’s Misiones and Corrientes states and in adjacent parts of Brazil, but not as yet in Uruguay.
-It is recommended to have a yellow fever vaccination at least ten days before visiting the subtropical forests of Argentina and Brazil.
-The vaccine is not suitable for everyone, so ensure that you seek medical advice before booking your trip if you wish to stray outside of Uruguay.
-If you are coming from a yellow fever endemic zone into Uruguay then they will ask for a certificate.
-If you cannot have the vaccine for medical reasons then ensure that you obtain an exemption certificate from your GP or a travel clinic.
+At the time of writing in April 2017, there was no risk of zika.
+There is no yellow fever in Uruguay, nor is there a certificate requirement to enter the country.
+However, if you plan to visit countries that do have the disease, such as Brazil and rural parts of Argentina, then vaccination is recommended at least ten days before arriving in the endemic area.
+The vaccine is not suitable for everyone, so be sure too seek medical advice before booking a trip outside Uruguay.

 Travel clinics and health information